NitishPuri/ProcessingExperiments/index.md

 title: Home
 ---

 This is a perpetual work in progress page for some basic graphics and simulation demos built using web technologies.
-Mostly inspired Processing foundation and delving into creative programming using [p5.js]((https://p5js.org/)).
+Mostly inspired by Processing foundation and delving into creative programming using [p5.js]((https://p5js.org/)).

 1. Featured!!!!